Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 Durability

 Another hard-to-measure quality is durability.
-If you work remotely a lot, use your laptop as a personal and work device, or share your machine with someone else, you’ll want something built to withstand a lot of handling.
+If you work remotely, use your laptop as a personal and work device, or share your machine with someone else, you’ll want something built to withstand a lot of handling.

-Durability isn’t something you’ll typically see on manufacturer specifications, so we recommend reading reviews of any machine you’re interested in to see what others say.
-Seeing the laptop in person also helps, as holding it in your hands can help you determine if it appears solid and well-built.
+Durability isn’t typically mentioned in manufacturer specifications, so we recommend reading reviews of any machine you’re interested in to hear what others say.
+Seeing the laptop in person also helps, as holding it in your hands can help determine if it appears solid and well-built.

 What type of laptop is best for solicitors: Mac or PC?

 There’s very little a Windows-based PC can do that a Mac can’t, or vice-versa.
-That’s why deciding to use a Mac or PC today is very much a personal choice.
+That’s why using a Mac or PC today is a personal choice.
 Apple’s MacBooks are typically more expensive than PC laptops with similar specifications.
-But MacBooks usually have longer lifespans and better resale value.
+However, MacBooks usually have longer lifespans and better resale value.
 More PCs are available in each budget range.
 PCs also generally have more input/output options and more opportunities to configure the machine to your needs.

 Practical considerations for Mac-using solicitors

-While some older on-premises legal software solutions didn’t work well with Macs in the past, your MacBook will work well with the systems and processes you already use or plan to use today.
-Software compatibility between Mac and PC isn’t quite 1:1, but all of the major programs and tools are available on Mac and PC.
+While some older on-premises legal software solutions didn’t work well or at all with Macs in the past, your MacBook will work well with the systems and processes you already use or plan to use today.
+Software compatibility between Mac and PC isn’t quite 1:1, but all significant programs and tools are available on Mac and PC.
 Cloud-based systems, including Clio, work equally well on both systems (see for yourself by booking a demo here).
 People also consider Macs to have top-of-the-line privacy and security.

 What brand of PC should a solicitor buy?

 Pop into any computer shop or search on Amazon for a laptop PC, and you’ll face dozens of manufacturers and brands.
 An unknown brand isn’t necessarily a bad thing.
-But for peace of mind and reliability, a well-known brand name can make a difference.
-It can certainly be easier to get support and help, both from the manufacturer or by simply searching Google and finding user communities.
+However, a well-known brand name can make a difference in peace of mind and reliability.
+Getting the manufacturer’s support and help can be easier, or searching Google and finding user communities.

 If you’re looking for the best Windows laptop computers, it’s hard to go wrong with one from the following manufacturers: